Locals have a word for it: hatsuyuki, the first snow.

 Of course, it has some disadvantages too.
 One thing that annoys me is that it can get really warm inside the train.
 When its cold outside, you tend to put on a lot of layers, but you’re gonna have to shed them off inside and put them back on again on your way out of the station.
 Also, days are considerably shorter.
 As someone who likes taking pictures, I always find myself trying to beat the sunset.
 Daylight is gone as early as 4pm, and some establishments close earlier, too.
 Finally, I hate snow.
 Snow is cute only in the first five minutes.
 But that’s just me.

-Anyway, if you’re Tokyo-bound this winter, here are some amazing things you can do!
+Anyway, if you’re Tokyo-bound this winter, here are some amazing things you can do in and around the city!

 WHAT'S COVERED IN THIS GUIDE?